 If you're unsure what to use, or worried that you might experience a problem with insects or rodents, ask a trusted retailer about repellents, rug-wrapping materials, and other preventative measures that are safe to use with your rug.

-If you have dirty or damage rugs, you can bring them to any NW Rugs Showroomfor cleaning or repairs.
-Call for details and pricing.
+Bring dirty or damaged rugs to any NW Rugs Showroomfor cleaning or repairs!
+Call us for details and pricing.